michigandaily/sink/README.md

 ## Installation

-Run `yarn add --dev michigandaily/sink` to get the latest version.
+Run `pnpm install -D michigandaily/sink` to get the latest version.
+You can also use `yarn` or `npm`.

 If you want to install a specifc version, add a version tag at the end of the library name (e.g., `michigandaily/sink#v2.10.0`).